21-Year-Old Bodybuilder Joseph Baena Is Looking More Like Dad Arnold Schwarzenegger Every Day

 — Fatloss Muscle-X (@fatlossmusclex) August 28, 2019

 As a report from Hollywood Life stated, Arnold is happy to see his son wanting to follow in his footsteps and loves working out together with Joseph.
 Those who want to follow Joseph Baena along on his quest to be become a competitive bodybuilder – and to see his frequent tributes to Arnold Schwarzenegger – can check out his Instagram page.
+In addition, fans can follow Arnold on Instagram.